sparkfun/SparkFun_RTK_mosaic-X5/docs/software_overview.md

 Changes added at v1.0.5:

 * The firmware now supports a username and password for the X5 itself
-	* This is to support mosaic-X5 firmware versions >= 4.15.1 where a username and password are mandatory
+	* This is to support mosaic-X5 firmware versions >= 4.15.1 where a username and password are mandatory *on IP interfaces* (webUI, Ethernet-over-USB, CLI over TCP/IP)
+	* The username and password are *not* mandatory on COM and USB (virtual COM) ports, *unless* you set the `Default Access Level Per Interface` (`setDefaultAccessLevel` / `sdal`) to *none* for COM and/or USB ports
+	* The ESP32 firmware only needs to know the username and password if the default access levels have been changed
-	* For more information about the X5 Log-in procedure, please follow [this link](https://customersupport.septentrio.com/s/article/Cybersecurity-guidelines-Log-in-procedure)
+	* For more information about the X5 Log-in procedure, please read [this Septentrio documentation](https://customersupport.septentrio.com/s/article/Cybersecurity-guidelines-Log-in-procedure)
-	* When you upgrade the X5 firmware to 4.15.1:
+	* If you upgrade the X5 firmware to 4.15.1:
 		* Enter your user-defined username and password, using the Factory credentials *RxAdmin* and *S3pt3ntr10*, as described in the [Log-in procedure](https://customersupport.septentrio.com/s/article/Cybersecurity-guidelines-Log-in-procedure)
+		* You will need to enter the user-defined username and password whenever you connect over an IP interface
+		* Logging in via the ESP32 on a COM port does not remove the need to log in on IP interfaces.
+You still need to log in on each IP interface individually and separately
-		* Then upgrade the ESP32 Firmware to v1.0.5, following the procedure described below
+		* Upgrade the ESP32 Firmware to v1.0.5, following the procedure described below
-		* In the ESP32 Serial Terminal / console, use option *set -u* to set the X5 username and option *set -x* to set the X5 password
+		* If the ESP32 needs to know the username and password: in the ESP32 Serial Terminal / console, use option *set -u* to set the X5 username and option *set -x* to set the X5 password
 		* Turn the RTK mosaic-X5 off and back on again
-		* In the Serial Terminal / console log, you should see:

 Changes added at v1.0.4: